hringbauer/hapROH/readme_developers.md

 module load python
 cythonize -a -i cfunc.pyx

 This compiles a C file into package/hapsburg.
-Manually importing `from hapsburg.PackagesSupport.hapsburg_run import hapsb_ind` uses this functions.
+Manually importing `from hapsburg.PackagesSupport.hapsburg_run import hapsb_ind` uses these functions.

 Tested with gcc/6.1 and python/anaconda-2020.02.